TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCEvent.md

 ### -EventQueryBody
-EventQuery is the users' command to search our auth logs Limit - row count (validated/repaired)
-SearchTerm - see above
-Projection - list of field names to return from document (not validated) To construct, see NOTES section for EVENTQUERYBODY properties and create a hash table.
+EventQuery is the users' command to search our auth logs To construct, see NOTES section for EVENTQUERYBODY properties and create a hash table.

 ```yaml